De Beers eyes tech markets for synthetic diamonds future

 "It's impossible to say at this stage just how big these could become, but it's an important area of research and development for us because the potential is so vast."

-The global synthetic diamond market, from jewelry to medical equipment, is forecast at $28.6 billion by 2023, up from around $15 billion in 2014, according to Crystal Market Research.
+The global synthetic diamond market, from jewellery to medical equipment, is forecast at $28.6 billion by 2023, up from around $15 billion in 2014, according to Crystal Market Research.

 Other companies in the sector include Russia's New Diamond Technology, Singapore's IIa Technologies and U.S.-based Diamond Foundry.